University of Bayreuth

 Global Change Ecology is also represented by students on Social Media (Twitter

 About The University of Bayreuth at a Glance

 The University of Bayreuth is a young, research-oriented campus university.
 The University's founding mission in 1975 was to support interdisciplinary research and teaching and to develop interdisciplinary research priorities with which it could strengthen its own profile.

 Its research programmes and programmes of study are frequently updated and cover the natural sciences, law, business and economics, languages and literature, and cultural studies.

 A good instructor-to-student ratio, high performance standards, interdisciplinary collaboration, and academic excellence have allowed the University to maintain its strong position in the rankings.
-The University of Bayreuth ranked 30th among the 200 best young universities in the world in the Times Higher Education (THE) Young University Rankings in 2018.
-The University is also a top choice for studying law, business and economics in Germany, as borne out in the university ranking published by the Centre for Higher Education (CHE) in May 2017.
+The University of Bayreuth ranked 51th among the 414 best young universities in the world in this year’s Times Higher Education (THE) Young University Rankings out of 1,400 universities around the world.
+The University is also a top choice for studying law, business and economics in Germany, as borne out in the university ranking published by the Centre for Higher Education (CHE).

-The University of Bayreuth has been an international leader in African Studies for many years; the Bayreuth International Graduate School of African Studies (BIGSAS) is part of the Excellence Initiative by the German federal and state governments.
-High Pressure & High Temperature Research carried out at the Bavarian Research Institute of Experimental Geochemistry & Geophysics has also established a strong reputation worldwide.
+The University of Bayreuth has been an international leader in African Studies for many years; the Bayreuth International Graduate School of African Studies (BIGSAS) is part of the Excellence Initiative by the German federal and state governments and The ‚Africa Multiple‘ cluster of Excellence seeks to realign Bayreuth’s African Studies focus area in close cooperation with Africa partner institutions.
+High Pressure & High Temperature Research carried out at the Bavarian Research Institute of Experimental Geochemistry & Geophysics has established a strong reputation worldwide.
 Polymer research at the University is a frontrunner in the funding ranking published by the German Research Foundation (DFG).
 The University of Bayreuth has a tight international network of strategically selected university partnerships.